Scientific Name

 Description

-Anacampseros filamentosa subsp. tomentosa, also known as Anacampseros tomentosa, is a small succulent that forms clusters of fleshy stems, each covered in densely-packed leaves covered in a dense coat of hair, giving it a white color.
-It grows up to 4 inches (10 cm) tall.
-Leaves are dark green and up to 0.5 inches (1.3 cm) long.
-Each leaf is almost a sphere but has a tiny down-turned "chin" at its tip.
-Flowers are red-violet, up to 1.2 inches (3 cm) in diameter, and appear in summer.
+Anacampseros filamentosa subsp. tomentosa, also known as Anacampseros tomentosa, is a small succulent that forms clusters of fleshy stems covered in densely packed leaves with a dense coat of hair, giving it a white color.
+It can grow up to 4 inches (10 cm) tall.
+The leaves are dark green and can measure up to 0.5 inches (1.3 cm) long.
+Each leaf is almost a sphere with a tiny down-turned "chin" at its tip.

 This subspecies looks almost identical to Anacampseros filamentosa subsp. filamentosa.